 What Are My Rights Under Georgia’s Lemon Law?

 You have the right to expect the manufacturer or its dealer or representative to make the vehicle conform to all express warranties by repairing or correcting any defect that substantially impairs the use, or safety of the vehicle.

-Why Should I Use Georgia Consumer Justice lawyers LLC To Represent Me For My Lemon Law Claim?
+Why Should I Use Georgia Lemon Lawyers To Represent Me For My Lemon Law Claim?

-The attorneys of Georgia Consumer Justice lawyers have handled and successfully resolved hundreds of Georgia Lemon Law Claims to date.
-As Georgia’s Lemon Laws provide for the payment of attorney’s fees by the manufacturer or defendant in a lemon law case, you can.
+The Georgia Lemon Law Attorneys have handled and successfully resolved hundreds of Georgia Lemon Law Claims to date.
+As Georgia’s Lemon Laws and the “Federal Lemon Law” provide for the payment of attorney’s fees by the manufacturer or defendant in a lemon law case, you can.

 How Long Do I Have To Report Vehicle Problems Under The Lemon Laws?

 Your “Lemon Law Rights Period” ends one year after the date of the original delivery of your new vehicle or the first 12,000 miles of operation after delivery of the new vehicle, whichever occurs first.

 Do I Have To Let The Dealer or Manufacturer Repair The Vehicle Or Can I Just Return It and Get A Refund?

 This statute creates a “lemon law rights period” which is defined as one year from the date the vehicle is delivered to the purchaser or 12,000 miles, whichever comes first.
 The law gives the manufacturer a reasonable number of attempts to correct the vehicle’s problems.
 A “reasonable number” is determined by and dependent upon the type of problem that is diagnosed.
 The manufacturer has:

 (1) the right to attempt to repair at least once any serious defect in the steering or braking system which occurs during the lemon rights period;